 Visiting the Jean-Claude Boulard Museum, Carré Plantagenêt, archaeology and history museum

-During our visit, we saw the temporary exhibition “Au pied du mur” (which ended on May 14, 2023), which shed light on all the secrets of the Roman wall of Le Mans.
-It’s a shame that this exhibition was only temporary, as the subject would deserve a room in the permanent collection, I think.
+During our visit, we saw the temporary exhibition “At the foot of the wall” (which ended on May 14, 2023), which highlighted all the secrets of the Roman wall of Le Mans.
+It’s a shame, by the way, that this exhibition was only temporary, because I think the subject would deserve a room in the permanent exhibition.

-Musée Jean-Claude Boulard, Carré Plantagenêt, archaeology and history museum
+Jean-Claude Boulard Museum, Carré Plantagenêt, archaeology and history museum

 2, rue Claude-Blondeau, 72000 Le Mans

-Guided tour rates: 6 € / 4 € reduced / free for under 18s, students, job seekers, and welfare recipients
+Guided tour rates: 6 € / 4 € reduced / free for under 18s, students, job seekers, and social minimum beneficiaries

 _